aspose-pdf/Aspose.PDF-Documentation/python-net/converting/convert-pdf-to-images-format/_index.md

 SVG images and their behaviors are defined in XML text files.
 This means that they can be searched, indexed, scripted and if required, compressed.
 As XML files, SVG images can be created and edited with any text editor, but it is often more convenient to create them with drawing programs such as Inkscape.

 Aspose.PDF for Python supports the feature to convert SVG image to PDF format and also offers the capability to convert PDF files to SVG format.
-To accomplish this requirement, the [`SvgSaveOptions`](https://reference.aspose.com/pdf/net/aspose.pdf/svgsaveoptions/methods/index) class has been introduced into the Aspose.PDF namespace.
-Instantiate an object of SvgSaveOptions and pass it as a second argument to the [`Document.Save(..)`](https://reference.aspose.com/pdf/net/aspose.pdf/document/methods/save/index) method.
+To accomplish this requirement, the [SvgSaveOptions](https://reference.aspose.com/pdf/python-net/aspose.pdf/svgsaveoptions/) class has been introduced into the Aspose.PDF namespace.
+Instantiate an object of SvgSaveOptions and pass it as a second argument to the [Document.Save()](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/#methods) method.

 The following code snippet shows the steps for converting a PDF file to SVG format with Python.

 <a name="csharp-pdf-to-svg"><strong>Steps: Convert PDF to SVG in Python</strong></a>

-1. Create an object of the **Document** class.
+1. Create an object of the [Document](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/) class.
-2. Create **SvgSaveOptions** object with needed settings.
+2. Create [SvgSaveOptions](https://reference.aspose.com/pdf/python-net/aspose.pdf/svgsaveoptions/) object with needed settings.
-3. Call the **Document.Save()** method and pass it **SvgSaveOptions** object convert the PDF document to SVG.
+3. Call the [Document.Save()](https://reference.aspose.com/pdf/python-net/aspose.pdf/document/#methods) method and pass it [SvgSaveOptions](https://reference.aspose.com/pdf/python-net/aspose.pdf/svgsaveoptions/) object convert the PDF document to SVG.

 ### Convert PDF to SVG